appendix-d

-Appendix D. Installing SQLite on Windows
+appendix D Installing SQLite on Windows

-SQLite does not require a full installation.
+SQLite doesn’t require a full installation.
 Simply unzip the package, place it in a folder, and add the folder to your system's Path environment variable.
-Follow these steps for Windows setup.
-For other operating systems, refer to the SQLite documentation.

 1. Download SQLite:

-2. Extract Files:
+2. Extract files:

 • Unzip the downloaded file to a folder, for instance, C:\sqlite.